Stéphane Moraille: 2017–present : Stéphane Moraille

 In 2017, Stephane with an EP Pi Wo and the subsequent album Daiva.

 Discographie

 Law

 Stephane has a master's degree in intellectual property law from the Osgoode Hall Law School.
 After passing the Quebec bar, she began practicing law in 2005.
 Her mentors include renowned entertainment lawyers Mes Zénaïde Lussier and Claire Benoit.
-In 2014, she founded her own law firm, Avocat Soliste.
-Since 2017, she has been Director of Legal and Business Affairs for PHI and the PHI Foundation for Contemporary Arts.
-She teaches contract law at the School of Show Business, at the College of the Institut national de l'image et du son and for the RFAVQ.
+In 2014, she founded her own law firm.
+From 2017 until 2022, she was Director of Legal and Business Affairs for PHI and the PHI Foundation for Contemporary Arts.
+She taught entertainment law at the School of Show Business, at the Institut national de l'image et du son and for the RFAVQ.

 Politics

-In 2012 Moraille joined the NDP party under then leader Thomas Mulcair.
+In 2012 Moraille joined the NDP party under leader Thomas Mulcair.
 In 2013 she announced that she would be running for the federal NDP nomination in the Montreal riding of Bourassa.
 She was not elected.